nfortune/A-Short-Guide-to-Using-Python-For-Data-Analysis-In-Experimental-Physics/taj2jratal8.md

 from numpy import savetxt
 output_filename = 'output.csv'                   #provide a name for the new file header_row_text = 'angle, V_pd, V_pd_delta'      #this is optional
-comment_text = ''                                #if left out, the header text will be preceded by a
+comment_text = ''                                #if left out, the header text will be preceded by a $ s

 data = array([angle, V_pd, V_pd_delta]).T        #create a 2D matrix and transpose rows and columns
 savetxt(output_filename, data, delimiter = ',', header = header_row_text, comments = '') #